Do not underestimate $3… This is how fraud begins on Telegram and Binance**

 And from my experience, I say it clearly:

-Because real platforms, headed by **Binance**, do not rely on anonymous Telegram accounts to complete withdrawals, nor do they ask you to send money to a person or a private wallet to 'activate' anything.
+Because real platforms, led by **Binance**, do not rely on anonymous Telegram accounts to complete withdrawals, nor do they ask you to send money to a person or a private wallet to 'activate' anything.

 We must always remember that: